bt7s7k7/UCPeM/README.md

 "end"
 ```
 Prepare runners are:
- - `shell` → Run the script in the default shell
+ - `shell` → Run the script in the system shell (default)
- - `node` → Use JavaScript in a node enviroment
+ - `node` → Use JavaScript in a node environment
-> Default is shell

 Prepare scripts get the following values:
  - `OWN_NAME` → Name of the port